As flu season starts, Dr. Doni Wilson advises on natural approaches to protecting yourself against those nasty winter viruses.

 These are the four key elements of healing and the more you do them, the better you’ll be able to fight off any type of infection.

 For help with getting started, check out the 7 and 21 day Stress Remedy Programs I have designed to help you.
-If you’d like to individualize your plan, then a one-on-one consultation is best so we can test for your food sensitivities to find out which foods you should avoid, and test your cortisol and neurotransmitter levels to find out exactly how stress has affected your health.
+If you’d like to individualize your plan, then a one-on-one consultation is best so we can check for your food sensitivities to find out which foods you should avoid, and check your cortisol and neurotransmitter levels to find out exactly how stress has affected your health.

 Step 2: Be Proactive